aphp/edsnlp/docs/tutorials/training-ner.md

     1. Why do we use `'@core': pipeline` here ?
 Because we need the reference used in `optimizer.module = ${ nlp }` to be the actual Pipeline and not its keyword arguments : when confit sees `'@core': pipeline`, it will instantiate the `Pipeline` class with the arguments provided in the dict.

         In fact, you could also use `'@core': eds.pipeline` in every config when you define a pipeline, but sometimes it's more convenient to let Confit infer that the type of the nlp argument based on the function when it's type hinted.
 Not specifying `'@core': pipeline` is also more aligned with `spacy`'s pipeline config API.
 However, in general, explicit is better than implicit, so feel free to use explicitly write `'@core': eds.pipeline` when you define a pipeline.
+    1. What does "draft" mean here ?
+We'll let the train function pass the nlp object to the optimizer after it has been been `post_init`'ed : `post_init` is the operation that looks at some data, finds how many label the model must learn, and updates the model weights to have as many heads as there are labels observed in the train data.
+This function will be called by `train`, so the optimizer should be defined *after*, when the model parameter tensors are final.
+To do that, instead of instantiating the optimizer right now, we create a "Draft", which will be instantiated inside the `train` function, once all the required parameters are set.

     To train the model, you can use the following command: